niklasravnsborg/laravel-pdf/README.md

+> [!WARNING]
+> niklasravnsborg/laravel-pdf is not maintained!
+This repository has been deprecated and archived on 2023-08-22.
+> Look at https://github.com/misterspelik/laravel-pdf for a potential alternative.

 # Laravel PDF: mPDF wrapper for Laravel 5

 > Easily generate PDF documents from HTML right inside of Laravel using this mPDF wrapper.